Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/hosting_code_in_repository.md

 #### Consistent versioning and compatibility

 All components are released together with a shared version number.
 This guarantees that all components with the same version number are compatible.
-With that a consuming app can use the components in the same setup as they were developed and tested in the *android-components* repository.
+With that a consuming app can use the components in the same setup as they were developed and tested in the *firefox-android* repository.

 #### Less Fragmentation